Tool 7 - Disclosing a Disability: When an Employee Tells Their Manager about a Disability

-- Too often, managers don’t understand that this disclosure can’t be dismissed or ignored.
+- Too often, managers don’t understand that that when an employee discloses a disability, this disclosure can’t be dismissed or ignored.
 Employers are required to accommodate known disabilities.
 When the employee discloses a disability to the manager, something needs to happen.

-- Simply having managers listen and respect employees making a disability disclosure can go a long way towards building trust in an organization.
+- Simply having managers listen and respect an employee who is making a disability disclosure can go a long way toward building trust in an organization.

 My employee has a disability.
 What do I do now?